awarnock3/opensearch_mon/README.md

             --granule_only
             Just test the granule request link (skip the OSDD)

-About the Monitor Web Application
+### Monitor Web Application

-The Monitor Web App provides 5 tabs:
+The Monitor Web App provides 6 tabs:

 Home/Statistics
     Current summary statistics on testing results for the CWIC data partners